Frenvius/disneyland-mods/BepInEx/plugins/Smoothbrain-CreatureLevelAndLootControl/README.md

 And be mindful with the settings.
 If you spawn an entire Fuling village with 5 stars Fulings, changing the settings or disabling the mod will not revert their level.

-## Synchronizing a configuration on a multiplayer server
-You can install the mod on the server just like you would install it on the client as well (requires BepInEx on the server as well).
-If you do that, the server will automatically synchronize all settings, including the YAML configuration between all clients.
-There are two different modes that you can use:

-**Locked Config** - Once you've started up the server with the mod installed, you will find a setting at the top of the configuration file, which looks like this:

-	[0 - Server]

-	## The configuration is locked and may not be changed by clients
-	# Setting type: Toggle
-	# Default value: Off
-	# Acceptable values: Off, On
-	Lock Configuration = Off

-If you set this setting to 'On', the configuration will be locked and cannot be changed by clients.
-Opening the BepInEx Configuration Manager will display the servers configuration, but clients will be unable to change the configuration.

-**Unlocked Config** - If you leave the setting mentioned above set to 'Off', clients can open the BepInEx Configuration Manager to change the configuration.
-Changing the settings there will synchronize the changes to all clients connected to the server immediately and update the configuration file on the server as well.

-Both modes will not change the configuration file on your computer and your own configuration will be used, if you connect to a server that doesn't synchronize the configuration.

 # I accidentally spawned a level 5000 creature / boss!
 What now?
 If you have attached '-console' as a launch parameter for Valheim, you can open the console by hitting F5 in the game.
 The following command can be used, to remove accidentally spawned creatures: